nielskrijger/blog/posts/_2014-07-31-which-hypermedia-type-to-choose.md

 ### Resource identity

-A key requirement for any hypermedia type is to be able to link to other resources.
+A key requirement of any hypermedia type is to be able to link to other resources.
 JSON API forces you to identify resources with the reserved keyword `id`; as a result in our player model the attribute `playerId` was replaced by `id`.

 Is this a problem?
 It might.